HUGE THANK YOU! To all of the essential workers during this pandemic, you are all heroes.

 Start from one end of your closet, working your way from clothing and shoes, to handbags and jewelry.
 Create four piles:

 - Yes – These items you absolutely love, wear, and want to keep.

 - No – These items you no longer love or wear and are ready to part with.
 Further organize these into two piles – resell (we recommend The Real Real) or donations.

 - Alterations – This pile is for items that could be flattering but need to be tweaked (i.e. tailoring, dry cleaning.)

 - Maybe – For those items you are unsure about.

 Step 2: Clean Up

-Separate any items that are off season—empty pockets, zip zippers, button buttons, and place them in garment bags to be stored away.
-But, before you stow these items away, make sure they have been washed or dry cleaned.
-Organize your “keeps” by color, fabrication, type, and put away shoes by category (i.e. business, evening, casual.)
+Separate any items that are off season—empty pockets, zip zippers, button buttons—and place the clothing in garment bags to be stored away.
+But, before you stow these items, make sure they have been washed or dry cleaned.
+Organize your “keeps” by color, fabrication, and type, then put away shoes by category (i.e. business, evening, casual.)
 For more advice on how to store off season items, check out our founder Joe Lupo’s tips on Vogue.com.

 Step 3: Repair

-Assess what you have and see if anything can be refreshed or revived with a quick trip to the cobbler or repair shop.
+Assess what you have and see if anything can be refreshed or revived with a quick trip to the cobbler.
 Here at Visual Therapy, we’re big proponents of “shopping your closet” before you decide to buy anything new.
-We advise our clients to take inventory of what they already own because many times they fall in love all over again with something they’ve been neglecting or had completely forgotten about!
+We advise our clients to take inventory of what they already own, because many times they fall in love all over again with something they’ve been neglecting or had completely forgotten about!
 We’re also big fans of The Leather Spa for any shoe, bag, or leather related repairs.